What is Diagnostic Ultrasound (Sonogram)?

 - Sound waves are generated which are above the range of human hearing.
 The machine actually detects high frequency echoes coming back from the body, and a computer uses these to generate an image of the organ being scanned.

 There are no special follow-up instructions after a standard ultrasound procedure.
-A formal report will be sent to your doctor within days following your procedure.
-Your doctor will speak with you regarding the results.
+A formal report will be sent to your doctor within 24 hours following your procedure.
+The doctor ordering the study will speak with you regarding the results.